 TA111 Acting I. 3 hours.
 This course introduces students to the craft of realistic acting focusing on the theory and practices originated by Constantin Stanislavski and his followers in the U.S. Students will read and practice exercises developed by the masters, applying them to individual exercises and scene work.
 Fulfills FINE ARTS requirement.
-12/11
+Fall of odd years.

 TA190 Special Topics.
 1-5 hours.
 Introductory course on a topic not included in the regular curriculum.
 Prerequisite: Instructor's permission.

 TA211 Acting II.
 3 hours.
 This course concentrates on developing strong dramatic characterizations through classroom exercises and scene work based on the theoretical concepts of Stanislavski, Meissner, and others.
 Fulfills FINE ARTS requirement.
 Prerequisite: TA 111 or instructor's permission.
-12/11
+Spring of even years.

 TA245 Oral Interpretation.
 3 hours.
 Introduction to the oral communication of literature, focusing on the study of vocal technique and vocal training.
 Studies in the analysis of the literary work in preparation for performance, with emphasis on the development of specific skills in interpretive reading.
 Fulfills FINE ARTS requirement.
-12/11
+Fall of even years.

 TA260 Special Problems.
 1-5 hours.
 Independent study or research on a subject of interest to an individual student.
 Prerequisite: Instructor's permission.